arcade2d

 worldToLocal(point: PointPrimitive): Point

-Maps a point expressed in world space into this object's local coordinate system — the inverse of WorldObject.localToWorld.
-This is the primitive that hit-tests and other shape-vs-world queries are built on: convert the world point to local, then ask the local- space shape (a Polygon, a Circle, ...) whether it contains it.
+Maps a point expressed in world space into this object's local coordinate system — the inverse of WorldObject.localToWorld, threading the full ancestry in reverse (root-ward ancestors first, then this object).
+This is the primitive that hit-tests and other shape-vs-world queries are built on: convert the world point to local, then ask the local-space shape (a Polygon, a Circle, ...) whether it contains it — and because it accounts for ancestry, the query is correct even for a parented object whose shape is defined in local space.

 Axes with zero WorldObject.scale are left untouched on that axis (rather than dividing by zero); a fully zero-scaled object collapses to a point and containment against it is undefined either way, so this is just the cheaper of two equally-degenerate behaviours.